aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 3. Combine relevant files into single source directory for SageMaker.

-SageMaker requires the specification of a single source directory for training and inference.
+SageMaker requires the specification of a single source directory for training and inference as well as a tar.gz file.
 ```
 ./set_up_sagemaker.sh
 ```

 ## Training (Optional)

 How to train on multiple GPU nodes on SageMaker.

 This step is optional.

+To run training you need to have 18-19 GB of available disk space on your notebook instance to download the training data.

 [pytorch_training.ipynb](pytorch_smdataparallel_tsp_demo.ipynb)